 The Psych Central Show

-The Psych Central Show is a weekly iTunes top podcast offering candid, interesting, and in-depth looks into all things mental health and psychology.
+The Psych Central Show is an award-winning weekly iTunes top podcast offering candid, interesting, and in-depth looks into all things mental health and psychology.
 Listen in and have fun.
 Plus, you just might learn something!
 If you have 20 minutes to eavesdrop on entertaining discussions about mental health and psychology, this podcast is for you!

 What are listeners saying?

 "Finally - Simple explanations for complex mental health topics!"

 "A truly excellent mental health podcast, [helping] to destigmatize mental health in America."